Boundedness of polarized log Calabi-Yau fibrations: Preliminaries

-Conversely, let $Q$ be any divisor over $X$.
-If $Q$ is $f'$-horizontal, then $a(Q,X',\Delta')\geq -1$ by the definition of lc-trivial fibration.
-If $Q$ is $f'$-vertical, by \cite[Lemma 2.45]{KM98}, there is a birational morphism $Z'\rightarrow Z$ such that the image of $Q$ on $Z'$ has codimension 1.
-Then by the same reason, $(Z,B_Z+\M_Z)$ is sub-lc implies $(X,\Delta)$ is sub-lc.
+Conversely, let $Q$ be any prime divisor over $X$.
+If the image of $Q$ on $X$ dominates $Z$, then $a(Q,X',\Delta')\geq -1$ because $(X_\eta,\Delta_\eta)$ is sub-lc according to the definition of lc-trivial fibration.
+If the image of $Q$ on $X$ does not dominate $Z$, let $E$ be the divisorial image of $Q$.
+Then for the same reason as in the proof of (b), $(Z, B_Z+\M_Z)$ is generalized sub-lc implies that $(X,\Delta)$ is sub-lc.

-(d) let $Q$ be any divisor over $X$ whose center does not dominates $Z$, then by \cite[Lemma 2.45]{KM98}, there is a birational morphism $Z'\rightarrow Z$ such that $Z'$ is smooth and the $Q$ dominates a prime divisor $E$ on $Z'$.
-Because $(Z,B_Z+\M_Z)$ is generalised sub-$a$-lc, then
+(d).
+Let $Q$ be any prime divisor over $X$ whose image on $X$ does not dominates $Z$, $E$ be the divisorial image of $Q$.
+Because $(Z,B_Z+\M_Z)$ is generalized sub-$a$-lc, then